Common Causes of Foot Pain Explained by Milwaukee Foot Specialists

 Foot ulcers are basically a breakdown in tissue.
 Foot ulcers can involve different layers of skin and are usually caused by too much pressure (perhaps on the bottom of your foot).
 Inadequate circulation, poor fitting shoes and a bone spur can also cause foot ulcers.
 Diabetics may experience numbness or the inability to feel pain because of ulceration.

-If you think you or a loved one may have a foot ulcer make an appointment as soon as possible to see the Milwaukee foot specialists at Great Midwest Foot and Ankle.
+If you think you or a loved one may have a foot ulcer make an appointment as soon as possible to see the Milwaukee foot specialists at Great Midwest Foot and Ankle Centers.
 Foot ulcer treatment closes the area from the inside out.
 Cultures may be needed, along with daily changing of dressings and bandages.
 Surgery may be required to remove bone spurs.
 Skin grafts may be needed.
 Our Milwaukee foot surgeon will determine the severity of your foot ulcer and what treatment options are necessary.
 We will also advise you on preventive measures including padding, molded shoes and custom orthotics.

 Ganglion Cysts are masses of soft tissue.
 They happen in tendons and are filled with gelatinous fluid.
 Ganglion Cysts tend to fill up and pop.
 Then they deflate and almost disappear but often return.
 Ganglion Cysts are usually benign.
 Our Milwaukee podiatrists have many effective treatments for ganglion cysts including injection therapy, draining the cyst with a needle and syringe, use of padding and/or surgery.
 The most common treatment is just to drain the cyst.
 Any mass or growth on your foot should be carefully monitored by a physician.